backk-node/backk-starter/README.md

 ## Prerequisites
 1. [Node.js](https://nodejs.org/en/download/) >= 12.19
 2. If your microservice is using a database, you need to install a local instance of the database or have a remote instance available, for example a cloud database.
    You can also run database in a container.
 For running a container in Mac or Windows, you need to install [Docker Desktop](https://www.docker.com/products/docker-desktop).
-For local installations:
+You can use same database installation for developing multiple Backk microservices.
+For local database installations:
    - [Download and install PostgreSQL](https://www.postgresql.org/download/) or [run PostgreSQL in a container](https://hub.docker.com/_/postgres)
    - [Download and install MySQL](https://www.mysql.com/downloads/) or [run MySQL in a container](https://hub.docker.com/_/mysql)
    - [Download and install MariaDB](https://mariadb.org/download/) or [run MariaDB in a container](https://hub.docker.com/_/mariadb)